PalmliX/sfm_pbr_additions_compiled/README.md

 # Install
 ## *You MUST already be subscribed to the PBR Shader from the workshop and it must be working*
-#### 1) Download SFM-PBR-shader_modifiedthexapbr.zip from the releases page and extract it into your SFM usermod folder so you have usermod/addons and usermod/shaders when finished.
+#### 1) Download the latest SFM-PBR-shader_modifiedthexapbr.zip from the releases page and extract it into your SFM usermod folder so you have usermod/addons and usermod/shaders when finished.
 #### *Alternatively, you can create a new mod folder and make sure it's loaded ABOVE the workshop folder in usermod/gameinfo.txt*
 #### 2) Run SFM, it's that easy!
 Try one of the new shader features/parameters in your vmt file to see if it's working.
-If you want to revert back to the workshop version simply rename, delete, or move the extracted file: *addons/shader_zmrpbr.vdf*
+If you want to revert back to the workshop version simply rename, delete, or move the addons and shaders folders that you extracted.

 # VMT Parameters
 ***PLEASE NOTE:*** *I wasn't able to get a specular/glossiness setup working with this shader so for now I will only be focusing on metallic/roughnes.*